 Now you have learned how to create ISO image of hard drive with DISM command in Windows 10, but it is not easy to create one.
 If you use AOMEI Backupper, you can set up a scheduled backup and it will automatically keep your image backup up to date.

 Besides, AOMEI Backupper owns the “clone“ feature that enables you to perform disk clone in Windows 10/8/7 easily.
-And it also applies to the upcoming Windows 11.
+And it also applies to the latest Windows 11.
 Don't hesitate to try it out!